The Final Sacrifice: Production

 The Final Sacrifice was the project of film student Tjardus Greidanus, who was enrolled in the filmmaker program at the Southern Alberta Institute of Technology.
-The film was completed with a budget of approximately CAD$1,500 using school cameras.
+The film was completed with a budget of approximately CA$1,500 using school cameras.
 Christian Malcolm, who starred as Troy, was a fellow student of Greidanus and co-wrote the screenplay.
-Filming took place in Water Valley, Alberta and Cremona, Alberta.
+Filming took place in Water Valley, Alberta, and Cremona, Alberta.

 Since making the film, Greidanus has gained success as a director of making-of documentaries, including several for the films of Michael Mann.
 Malcolm has continued working on stage and screen, and Mitchell continued as a stage actor and musician until his April 2018 death.

 Home media

 The Final Sacrifice was released under the title of Quest for the Lost City on VHS and LaserDisc.

 Mystery Science Theater 3000

 The film was featured on Mystery Science Theater 3000 (MST3K) as experiment #910, which debuted on the Sci-Fi Channel on July 25, 1998.
 The Final Sacrifice was one of seven 1990s-era films showcased on the series during its original run.
 In the episode, Mike Nelson, Tom Servo, and Crow T. Robot poke fun at the film's characters (mostly Troy McGreggor and Zap Rowsdower) and Canadian stereotypes.
 Writer/performer Mary Jo Pehl especially mocks Zap Rowsdower, writing, "You know what?
 You lose me straight away when your movie's protagonist is named 'Zap Rowsdower'. ...
 Zap was clearly supposed to be the intermediary guy; the hard-drinking, tough-but-lovable, car-won't-start sidekick to the hero.
-However, we were short one hero, and its not till the end of the movie that you realize that … Zap is the hero."
+However, we were short one hero, and its not till the end of the movie that you realize that ...
+Zap is the hero."

 The episode finished fourth in a poll of MST3K Season 11 Kickstarter backers, which qualified it to be one of six episodes chosen to appear on the MST3K 2016 Turkey Day Marathon.
 Writer Jim Vorel chose the episode as the series' best (Note: Ranking based on 197 episodes as of 2018.) in his rankings of the first 12 seasons of MST3K.
-Vorel calls "Zap Rowsdower … the dumbest, and thereby most unforgettable name in cinema history" and calls Troy "snarling-faced" and "Larry Csonka-worshiping [and] irritating."
+Vorel calls "Zap Rowsdower ... the dumbest, and thereby most unforgettable name in cinema history" and calls Troy "snarling-faced" and "Larry Csonka-worshiping [and] irritating."
 According to Vorel, "Every minute of screen time is packed to the gills with more memorable moments than you can possibly summarize."

 The episode featuring the film was included in the Mystery Science Theater 3000: Volume XVII DVD collection by Shout Factory on March 16, 2010.
 The disc of episode #910 includes an interview with Bruce J. Mitchell discussing the film and the MST3K treatment.
 This DVD has been out of print since 2017, but returned to streaming in November 2024.